 Incorporated in July of 2020, Revisionary Arts (RA) was founded by Dr. Rosemarie Dombrowski, inaugural Poet Laureate of Phoenix, AZ, and born out of several years of facilitating therapeutic poetry workshops for both the community and the university, including the Osher Lifelong Learning Institute (OLLI), Changing Hands Bookstore, and Barrett, the Honors College at Arizona State University.

-Rosemarie’s personal experience with medical poetry began almost two decades ago, when she began writing poems about neuro-atypicality and physiological disorders, both of which have shaped the past twenty years of her life.
+Rosemarie’s engagement with medical poetry began almost two decades ago, when she began writing poems about neuro-atypicality and physiological disorders, both of which have shaped the past twenty years of her life.
 As the parent and primary caregiver to an individual with nonverbal Autism (and a host of other disabilities), her investment in biomedical research eventually led her to therapeutic poetry and the medical humanities.
-After receiving a Poet Laureate Fellowship from the Academy of American Poets in May 2020, she was inspired to create RA and make therapeutic poetry a more widely recognized augmentative modality in Phoenix.
+After receiving a Poet Laureate Fellowship from the Academy of American Poets in May 2020, she was inspired to create RA and make therapeutic poetry a more widely recognized augmentative therapeutic modality in Phoenix.

 Due, in part, to RA’s partnership with the University of Arizona’s Narrative Medicine program (Phoenix biomedical campus), we’ve been able to grow our reach, forging partnerships with clinical and nonclinical facilities, grassroots organizations as well as nationally recognized ones.